protyposis/MediaPlayer-Extended/README.md

 Changelog
 ---------

+* __v4.2.0__: Playback until very end, setAudioStreamType, state checking
+  * Playback video until the very last frame (previously, playback stopped when the audio stream stopped, which is sometimes shorter than the video)
+  * Implement `setAudioStreamType` in MediaPlayer
+  * Check states in MediaPlayer and throw IllegalStateException when methods are called in illegal states (similar to API MediaPlayer)
+  * DASH fix: cache EOS detection in DashMediaExtractor
 * v4.1.5: hotfix for playback stuttering after pause issue (#36)
 * v4.1.4: hotfixes for MediaPlayer (release during prepare) and VideoView
   * pulled from Maven due to playback bug (#36)